1560 words, ~ 7 mins to read

 Writing Novels and Non-Fiction with Visual Studio Code

-You’re thinking — whoa, hold on there, what?
+You’re probably thinking, whoa, hold on there, what?

 Screenshot of writing editor - VS code

-Jan 2024 Update: This update comes 3 years after the first write.
-I have now published a total of 13 full novels with this system (> 700,000 words!) and this will be my system going forward.
-It has been a game changer.
+Dec 2024 Update: This update comes nearly four years after the first draft.
+I have now published a total of 16 full novels with this system (> 1M words!).

 TL;DR

-Used Microsoft’s Visual Studio Code to write novels, rather nerdy endeavor for an author of ancient history, and it turned out to be the best thing I did.
+I used Microsoft’s Visual Studio Code to write novels.
+A rather nerdy endeavor for an author of ancient history, and it turned out to be the best thing I ever did.
 My writing process is probably 30-40% faster than my previous methods, more pleasurable, and I’ve reduced final pre-production effort by 70-80% compared to what I did previously.

 Introduction